IBM/couchbackup/README.md

 CouchBackup has some restrictions in the data it's able to backup:

 * **`couchbackup` does not do CouchDB replication as such, it simply streams through a database's `_changes` feed, and uses `POST /db/_bulk_get` to fetch the documents, storing the documents it finds on disk.**
 * **`couchbackup` does not support backing up or restoring databases containing documents with attachments.
 The recommendation is to store attachments directly in an object store.
-DO NOT USE THIS TOOL FOR DATABASES CONTAINING ATTACHMENTS.** [Note](#note-on-attachments)
+The "attachments" option is provided as-is and is not supported.
+This option is for Apache CouchDB only and is experimental.
+DO NOT USE THIS OPTION WITH IBM Cloudant backups.** [Note](#note-on-attachments)

 ## Installation